Concordium/concordium-base/smart-contracts/docs/src/general/contract-instances.rst

 .. graphviz::
     :align: center
-    :caption: Example of an action description, which tries to transfer to Alice and Bob, if this fails it will try to transfer to Charlie instead.
+    :caption: Example of an action description, which tries to transfer to Alice and then Bob, if any of these fails, it will try to transfer to Charlie instead.

     digraph G {
         node [color=transparent]